MATCHING GRANT INITIATIVE

 Each community foundation will select the time frame for the matching program.
 Any month on the calendar is available.
 Participating Foundations can host a one-day event, a month-long campaign, or something in between.

-Each county will select one month to host its event beginning in May of 2016 and ending in April of 2017.
+Each county will select one month to host its event.
 Participating Foundations can host a one-day event, a month-long campaign, or something in between.

 A grant report will be due at the end of the month following the matching event.
 The matching grant will be disbursed following receipt of the report.

 An important aspect of the initiative is the opportunity for community foundations to market their community grant programs to donors.
-It is not the intent of the initiative that contributions be received or limited to current donors or friends of the foundations.
-For that reason, donations will be matched up to a limit of $5,000 per donor.
+It is not the intent of the initiative that contributions be received or limited to current donors or friends of the foundations, however there is no limit on the amount a single donor can contribute and still qualify for the match.

-Participating community foundations will be responsible for communicating the opportunity to donors, collecting contributions and reporting back to the Dane G. Hansen Foundation.
+Participating community foundations, together with the host foundations, will be responsible for communicating the opportunity to donors, collecting contributions and reporting back to the Dane G. Hansen Foundation.

 A final report will be due by the last day of the month following the community foundation’s matching month.
 Once the report is received, the matching grant will be processed.